mvkp737/SonarQube-import-export-with-SCM/README.md

 ### Export Profile
 #### Description
 Export Quality Profile from SonarQube to the folder that the `workspace` parameter represents This operation has two options:

 **Option 1:** Export all Quality Profiles that associated with specific project.
 - This group of profiles includes:
   - The profiles from the last scan of the projecy (appears on the left side of the project page, under the title "Quality Profiles").
   - The profiles currently associated to the project (appears in project page -> Administration -> Quality Profiles, and includes only the profiles that correspond to the programming languages used by the project).
 -  To use this option, the parameter `projectKey` must be passed, but not the parameters `profileName` and `language`.

 **Option 2:** Export specip Quality Profile, given the ptofile name and its correspond programming language.
 - To use this option, the parameters `profileName` and `language` must be passed, but not the parameter `projectKey`.

-#### Arguments - option 1
+#### Arguments
-- `p1`
+- `String server`:

 #### Usage
 - In case you want to export quality profile that used by specific project (: